 where sites are composite and have a mixture of demand connections and generation connections, the security afforded to the block of demand customers shall be not less than that provided for a standard demand connection of an identical size.
 The applicable security standard should therefore be the more secure of the corresponding criteria of Section 2 or Section 3.
 Specifically excluded from this category is a generation site with on-site station demand.
 Such sites shall be treated as a generation site connected to the onshore transmission system with appropriate security levels.

+Where some sections of a transmission licensee’s transmission system extends between NGET’s transmission system and/or or SPT’s transmission system and/or SHET’s transmission system, where different criteria apply, that section would have to meet the criteria applicable to the transmission systems it extends between; NGET’s transmission system and/or or SPT’s transmission system and/or SHET’s transmission system.

 Generation Connection Criteria Applicable to the Onshore Transmission System